Vehicle Operations and Parking Jurisdiction

 Parking lots are assigned on the basis indicated below.
 Spaces in each lot are defined either by painted lines or concrete bumpers.

-• Reserved Spaces: All lots on campus have designated spaces for faculty/staff, handicapped, visitors, timed parking.
-Do not park in these spaces (unless this applies to you) or you will be subject to towing.
+- Reserved Spaces: All lots on campus have designated spaces for faculty/staff, handicapped, visitors, timed parking, RD, VP, President, etc. Do not park in these spaces (unless this applies to you) or you will be subject to towing.
 Reserved spaces are enforced 24/7, 365 days a year.

-South Campus – Includes Faculty Memorial Commons, Bob Barker, Small, McCall, Sauls, Burkot, Murray and South Halls.
-All upperclassmen residing on South Campus will be issued a South Campus permit and may park in lots M, U, W, or BB with an overflow lot of “Y”.
+South Campus – All South Campus upperclassmen residing in Burkot, McCall, Small, Faculty Memorial Commons, Luby Wood and Bob Barker will be issued a South Campus permit and may park in lots M, W, or BB with an overflow lot of “Y”.
 South Campus does not include Stadium Apartments.
+Students are not permitted to park in F/S marked spaces.

-North Campus – Includes Bryan, Day, Jones, Hedgpeth, Pat Barker, Powell and Strickland Halls.
-All students residing in a residence hall on North Campus will be issued a North Campus permit and are required to park as listed below:
+North Campus – Includes Jones, Pat Barker and Powell Halls.
+All students residing in a residence hall on North Campus will be issued a North Campus permit and are required to park in North Campus lots.
+Students are not permitted to park in F/S marked spaces.

 Parking Violations